 - Roasted jalapeños

 You can also make some jalapeño poppers, or chop them up and use them in a stir fry.
-Jalapenos also make a great addition to salsa (try our pineapple jalapeño salsa here) or guacamole.
+Jalapeños also make a great addition to our pineapple jalapeño salsa or our spicy guacamole recipe.
 Learn all our favorite ways to store jalapeños here.

 I hope this article helped you with growing jalapeños in pots this year.
-We love container gardening for a simple way to grow our own peppers.
-Let us know how your jalapenos are progressing!
+I love container gardening for a simple way to grow peppers.
+Let us know how your jalapeño plants are progressing!
 If you have questions or suggestions, leave them in the comments below.

 The bottom of some of my peppers are turning brown and shriveling.
 Too much water??